Inclusion Funding 2025-26

 Why Apply for Inclusion Funding?

-The TFA Inclusion Funding helps organisations like yours create meaningful pathways for diverse candidates in the ACT building and construction industry.
+The TFA Inclusion Funding helps organisations create meaningful pathways for diverse candidates in the ACT building and construction industry.
 By fostering a more inclusive workforce, we can ensure the industry continues to grow with skilled, diverse talent.

 Get in Touch